viamrobotics/docs/docs/tutorials/projects/helmet.md

 - Change your cloud function to send a different kind of notification, or trigger some other action.
   For an example demonstrating how to configure text notifications, see the [Detect a Person and Send a Photo tutorial](/tutorials/projects/send-security-photo/).

-- Use a different existing model or [train your own](/ml/train-model/), to detect and send notifications about something else such as [forklifts](https://huggingface.co/keremberke/yolov8m-forklift-detection).
+- Use a different existing model or [train your own](/ml/train-model/), to detect and send notifications about something else such as [forklifts](https://huggingface.co/keremberke/yolov8m-forklift-detection) appearing in your camera stream.

 {{< cards >}}
 {{% card link="/tutorials/projects/send-security-photo/" %}}
 {{% card link="/ml/train-model/" %}}
-{{% card link="/tutorials/configure/scuttlebot/" %}}
 {{% card link="/tutorials/services/navigate-with-rover-base/" %}}
 {{< /cards >}}